 - Understand the different rehabilitation professionals that can be involved in the rehabilitation of adults and children with anti-NMDA receptor encephalitis

-Dr. Garcia has reported no relationships with proprietary entities producing health care goods or services.
+Dr. Garcia has reported no relevant relationships with proprietary entities producing health care goods or services.

 The University of Pittsburgh School of Medicine is accredited by the Accreditation Council for Continuing Medical Education (ACCME) to provide continuing medical education for physicians.